-Air fryers have become hugely popular over recent years for their speed, convenience and the perceived health benefits of cooking with less oil.
+Air fryers have become hugely popular for their speed, convenience and the perceived health benefits of cooking with less oil.

 Our air fryer aficionado Fiona Mair.

 Despite its name, an air fryer doesn't actually 'fry' your food at all – it bakes it.

 "The biggest misconception is that air fryers cook foods the same as deep frying," says Fiona.
 "They cook as an oven would, so foods are more oven baked than deep fried."

 An air fryer is basically a small benchtop oven with a fan and an element, says Fiona.
 The fan circulates the heat from the element and a pull-out drawer with a basket or removable grill rack lets the hot air flow around the food.
 It essentially works in the same way as a fan-forced oven.

 An air fryer doesn't actually 'fry' your food at all – it bakes it

 But a kitchen appliance called an 'air fryer' sounds more appealing than an 'air baker', right?